raspberrypi/documentation/hardware/raspberrypi/spi/README.md

 - SPI0, with two hardware chip selects, is available on the header of all Pis (although there is an alternate mapping that is only usable on a Compute Module).

-- SPI1, with three hardware chip selects, is available on 40-pin versions of Pis.
+- SPI1, with three hardware chip selects, is available on Raspberry Pi computers which have a 40-pin GPIO header.

 - SPI2, also with three hardware chip selects, is only usable on a Compute Module because the pins aren't brought out onto the 40-pin header.